happycabbage/coding-assessment/README.md

 ## TODO

 1. Add an API that accepts a CSV of transactions in one of the three formats defined in `src/main/fixtures`.
-2. Take that csv and transform it into a `Transaction`, depending on the format, the CSVs we will use for testing can be found in `src/main/fixtures`.
+2. Take that csv and transform it into a `Transaction`, depending on the format.
+Insert the transaction into our repository.
+The CSVs we will use for testing can be found in `src/main/fixtures`.

 Note there are three CSVs, each with data stored slightly differently.